msiddiquebee17seecs/Jetson-Nano-YOLO/README.md

 # Jetson-Nano-Yolo
-This repository contain all files and explanation to run yolo model on Jetson nano.
+This repository contains all files and explanation to run yolo model on Jetson nano.
 YOLO is object detector which is trained on COCO dataset with 80 different classes.

--Follwing are the steps to deploy this model on jetson nano.
+-Following are the steps to deploy this model on Jetson Nano.

 **Setting up Jetson Nano**

 - Download SD Card image for your Jetson Nano from https://developer.nvidia.com/embedded/downloads.
 - Format SD card using SD card formatter.
 You can download it from https://www.sdcard.org/downloads/formatter/sd-memory-card-formatter-for-windows-download/
-- Make sure you have Balena etcher installed on your machine to flash SD Card otherwuse download it from https://www.balena.io/etcher/.
+- Make sure you have Balena etcher installed on your machine to flash SD Card otherwise download it from https://www.balena.io/etcher/.
 - Flashing will take few minutes as it will be two step process   1) Flashing      2)Validation
 - Insert card in jetson nano and follow steps.